Devon Windsor Lies Back In A Plunging Red Swimsuit

 Devon’s clearly a fan of a red swimwear look, as this isn’t the first time she’s flashed her body in the vibrant color.

 As The Inquisitr reported just earlier this week, the star stunned fans once again in another snap shared to Instagram.
-That time, the photo was posted to her own account and showed her in a skimpy red bikini as she posed in the ocean water with her “family,” her dog Winston and new husband, Johnny “Dex” Barbara.
+The photo was posted to her own account and showed her in a skimpy red bikini as she posed in the ocean water with her “family” — her dog Winston and new husband, Johnny “Dex” Barbara.

-Shortly after that, it was all about showing some skin in a skimpy black bikini for the star as she shared another gorgeous photo of herself in the sunshine in a tiny two-piece.
+Shortly after, it was all about showing some skin in a skimpy black bikini as she shared another gorgeous photo of herself in the sunshine in a tiny two-piece.